svrohit123/fitpulse_anomaly_detection/README.md

    - **Advanced Features**: TSFresh feature extraction and analysis
    - **Seasonal Modeling**: Prophet-based seasonal pattern detection and forecasting
    - **Clustering Analysis**: KMeans and DBSCAN clustering for behavior grouping
+   - **Reports & Exports (Updated)**: Glowing blue Download buttons to export summary and full data

+### UI Notes (New)
+- The app uses a black background with vibrant blue accents.
+Buttons and key metrics have a subtle glow for readability and emphasis.
+- In Feature Distribution Across Clusters:
+  - Choose feature type (Numeric or Categorical)
+  - For Numeric: Box Plot or Violin Plot per cluster
+  - For Categorical: Bar Plot (count) per cluster

 ## Data Format
 The application accepts two types of files: